Introduction

 Secure communication disabled

-It is strongly advised to operate the device using the latest available AXIS OS version either on the Active track or the Long-Term Support (LTS) track providing the latest security patches and bug fixes as well as new functionality with regards to the Active track.
-For more information, see Upgrade to latest firmware.
+We strongly advise you to operate the Axis device using the latest available AXIS OS version, either on the LTS or active track.
+Both tracks provide the latest security patches and bug fixes.
+For more information, see Upgrade to latest AXIS OS.

 Basic hardening via VAPIX API